AFRICA

 Transactions that do not meet the turnover thresholds must be notified if:

-1. one of the undertakings concerned has been held to be dominant in a market in Switzerland in in a final and non-appealable decision under the Act on Cartels; and
+1. one of the undertakings concerned has been held to be dominant in a market in Switzerland in a final and non-appealable decision under the Act on Cartels; and

 2. the merger concerns that market, an adjacent market or an upstream or downstream market.